LasterAlex/teloxide_tests/README.md

 2) Make it beautiful for the user
 3) Make it beautiful on the inside

+What is needed until release:

+- Add most common endpoints (SendMessage, SendPhoto, SendDocument, SendVideo, EditMessageText, EditMessageCaption, EditMessageReplyMarkup, DeleteMessage, AnswerCallbackQuery, GetFile)
+- Add some syntactic sugar for testing (e.g .dispatch_and_check_last_sent_text(), .dispatch_and_check_state(), etc.)
+- Clean up the test server code and make it easily extendable
+- Add a lot of different examples for referencing
+- Try to make a real bot with these tests, to see, where it lacks in the real usecases
+- Some feedback for a sanity check

 ## Structure

 - ./dataset has different mocked structs, that are easy to implement and use